Arunachal Jobs : Rajiv Gandhi University Recruitment 2025

 How to apply :

-Candidates may appear for a walk-in-interview on date and time mentioned above along with the bio-data stating qualification, experience, Specialization etc. with original of supporting documents
+Candidates may appear for a Walk-in-Interview on date and time mentioned above along with the bio-data stating qualification, experience, specialization, etc. with original and also self-attested copies of supporting documents.